 Using essential oils in your home at Christmas, can have so many benefits.
 Obviously they will scent your home wonderfully and compliment the season, but essential oils can have so many other benefits, during the Christmas and winter season.

 De-stressing and relaxing

-Christmas should be a time of fun, time off work and spending time with loved ones, but, I’m sure we’ve all had those time when family get too much, the stress of cooking for many people at the same time, and trying to make everything perfect for your family – it can all just be too much!
+Christmas should be a time of fun, time off work and spending time with loved ones, but, I’m sure we’ve all had those time when family get too much, the stress or anxiety of cooking for many people at the same time, and trying to make everything perfect for your family – it can all just be too much!
 Some essential oils have relaxing and uplifting properties, so they make a welcome addition to your atmosphere.
 Try Lavender, Frankincense, Mandarin or Clary sage.

 Cleansing and detoxifying